dscc-admin-ch/lomas/server/CONTRIBUTING.md

 # Tips for developers

+It is recommended to run the project with python 3.11.

 ## Start service

 The different notebooks in `./notebooks` provide more complete documentation regarding the set up and administration of the server.